-- (a) Non-gaming registrations shall remain valid as set forth in Racing, Pari-Mutuel Wagering and Breeding Law section 1325(6). - (b) Each non-gaming registration shall indicate an expiration date on the registration.
+- (a) Non-gaming registrations shall remain valid for five years unless suspended or revoked.
+If a non-gaming registrant has not been employed in any position within a gaming facility for a period of three years, the registration of that non-gaming registrant shall lapse. - (b) Each non-gaming registration shall indicate an expiration date on the registration.